joshuatan15/netflix-build/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run build && firebase deploy`
+To deploy the code to firebase, run the above command.
+But the prerequisite is the login into firebase from ur terminal

+### `4242 4242 4242 4242`
+the above is the sample visa card for checkout in stripe

 ### `npm test`

 Launches the test runner in the interactive watch mode.\